Murshidabad College of Engineering & Technology

 Murshidabad College of Engineering & Technology (MCET), is a college located in Berhampore, West Bengal, India.
 It offers Bachelor of Technology (B.Tech.) at the undergraduate level operated under Maulana Abul Kalam Azad University of Technology, affiliated to All India Council for Technical Education (AICTE).

 The college was established in 1998 with the approval of AICTE and affiliated to Kalyani University with 120 students in 3 disciplines.
 After six months, it was shifted to its own campus where the Laboratories, Workshops, Classrooms, Library, Computer Centers and Hostels are all currently located.

 History

 The college was established with the help of Mr. Nripen Chowdhury, the then Sabhadhipati, Murshidabad Zill Parisad.
-On 8 August 1998 the formal inauguration was made by Dr. Asim Dasgupta, Ex- Minister-in-Charge, Finance, Govt. of West Bengal.
+On 8 August 1998 the formal inauguration was made by Dr. Asim Dasgupta, Ex- Minister-in-Charge, Finance, Government of West Bengal.
 The college was shifted to its present location and was formally started on 4 August 2001, by Mr. Buddhadeb Bhattacharjee, the then Hon'ble Chief Minister of West Bengal, This college getting financial help from TEQUIP.